hiiamboris/red-wiki/notes/[NOTES]-Red-System-Notes.md

 # Indexing model

-Indexing in Red / System is 1-based and continuous; this means that `/1` gives a pointed value and` /0` gives a value before it.
+Indexing in Red/System is 1-based and continuous; this means that `/1` gives a pointed value and` /0` gives a value before it.

 # What do `#system` and `#system-global` do, when used in Red?